Become an Agent in OK

 Schedule and pass the Oklahoma Salesperson Exam

 Students can take the Oklahoma Salesperson Exam in-person at any of four locations: Oklahoma City, McAlester, Tulsa, or Woodward.
 Examinations are taken by computer and distributed via PSI Services.
 You can visit their website to find the appropriate address.
 Individuals who live outside of Oklahoma can take the test at any PSI location.
 There is an examination fee that is subject to change without notice.
-Some students benefit from enrolling in Exam Prep courses before their test.
-Not only does it help students pass, but it relieves stress in the weeks leading up to the exam.

 Complete the Oklahoma Provisional Sales Associate application